-For example, any Ultimate Rewards points you transfer from your Chase Sapphire Preferred to Southwest won’t count towards the Companion Pass.
+For example, any Ultimate Rewards points you transfer from your Chase Sapphire Preferred benefits to Southwest won’t count towards the Companion Pass.
 So if you fly Southwest on a regular basis and are tired of constantly paying full price for a second ticket, consider adding one of their cards to your wallet.

 As a new cardholder, you can also qualify for a signup bonus that gets you halfway there.
 This is a great option for those purchasing flight tickets with groups.

 Summary of the Best Cards For Purchasing Flight Tickets